sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The following parameters are specified:

 grant_type
 > REQUIRED.
-MUST be set to authorization_code.
+MUST be set to `authorization_code`.

 code
 > REQUIRED.
 The value of the code parameter returned in the authorization response.

 client_assertion_type
 > REQUIRED.
-MUST be set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.
+MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

 client_assertion
 > REQUIRED.
 The value of the signed Client authentication JWT generated as described below.
 The Relying Party must generate a new assertion JWT for each call to the token endpoint.